 The Group has mine development assets related to the Mbalam-Nabeba iron ore project which have a carrying value of \$181.2 million.
 As set out in Note 6(c), the recoverability of the carrying value of these assets is dependent on the outcome of various applications and approvals relating to the project and the funding thereof and achieving financial and operating assumptions.
 We have been unable to obtain sufficient appropriate audit evidence in relation to these matters, and therefore we have been unable to determine whether the recoverable amount of these assets is at least equal to their carrying value.
-In the event that the carrying value of the assets exceeds their recoverable amount, it would be necessary for the carrying value of these assets to be written down to their recoverable amount.
+In the event that the carrying value of these assets to be written down to their recoverable amount.